 In addition to the admission requirements of the Graduate Studies Office, a Bachelor of Science degree in Biology or its equivalent is required.
-Generally, only applicants with a minimum overall 3.00 GPA or a minimum 3.00 GPA in biology courses will be considered for admission.
-Candidates must submit scores of the Graduate Record Examination (GRE), the general and the GRE subject in area of interest, TOEFL scores (foreign applicants) is an additional requirement for admission.
+Generally, only applicants with a minimum 3.00 GPA in biology courses will be considered for admission.
+Candidates must submit scores of the Graduate Record Examination (GRE), and the Test of English as a Foreign Language (TOEFL) scores (foreign applicants) as an additional requirement to be considered for admission.

-Requirements for the major in the Department of Biology are met with the approval of at least twenty-one credit hours of graduate courses including the thesis.
-BIOL 6689 (Biological Research Methods) and BIOL 6690 (Graduate Seminar) are required for all students.
-All other program requirements are those of Graduate Studies.
+Requirements for the Masters Degree in the Department of Biology are met with the approval of a minimum of thirty credit hours of graduate courses including the thesis, of which a maximum of nine can be advanced undergraduate (5000) courses.
+BIOL 6689 (Biological Research Methods) and BIOL 6690 (Graduate Seminar) are core courses required to all students.
+All other program requirements are those established by the Graduate Studies Office.
 All students are required to write a thesis, and to present a departmental seminar related to their thesis research prior to graduation.

-Departmental facilities include laboratories dedicated to research in botany, cellular and molecular biology, comparative physiology, entomology, virology, microbiology, mycology, and other areas of biology; a herbarium and a greenhouse; zoological collections, a laboratory of animal behavior, and a darkroom.
-In addition, the Biology Department operates a Microscopy Center, housed in the Physics Building.
-A new Biology Building is under construction.
+Departmental facilities include laboratories dedicated to research in botany, cellular and molecular biology, comparative physiology, entomology, virology, microbiology, mycology, and other areas of biology; a herbarium and a greenhouse; zoological collections, and a laboratory of animal behavior.
+In addition, the Biology Department operates a Microscopy Center.